Mohawk Trail Concerts

 Although the mainstay of Mohawk Trail programs is the traditional chamber music repertoire, there is also a generous sprinkling of light music, rarely heard masterpieces, and, occasionally, new compositions.
 The informal concerts are also designed to be informative; musicians interact with the audience, often talk about the music they’re performing, and always welcome meeting for discussion at the post-concert receptions.

-Mohawk Trail Concerts will mark its 49th consecutive season of fine chamber music this summer.
+Mohawk Trail Concerts will mark its 50th consecutive season of fine chamber music this summer.
 The wonderful acoustics of the air-conditioned Federated Church of Charlemont, 175 Main Street (Rte.
-2), will host six concerts from June 30 through July 28 this year.
-Ticket prices remain at $20; those 16 and under are admitted free.
+2), will host seven concerts from June 22 through July 27 this year.
+Tickets are $25; those 16 and under are admitted free.
 Tickets can be purchased at our website and at the door.
 More information on the concerts is also on our website.

-The annual free July 4 program will feature Miro Sprague, piano, Erik Miller, trombone, and Marty Jaffe, bass, a 4 pm jazz concert for all.
+The annual free July 4 program will feature Kimaya Diggs, vocalist, and Paul Arslanian, piano, a 4 pm jazz concert for all.

 This season will see a continuation of our ‘Bring a friend’ policy: bring a friend who has never been to a Mohawk Trail concert before for free.
 They will be forever indebted to you!